Pointwise rates of convergence for the Oliker-Prussner method for the Monge-Amp\`{e}re equation: Discrete Convexity

 \section{Discrete Convexity}

 Approximating convex solutions of the \MA equation \eqref{pde} entails two essential difficulties: dealing with discrete convexity and the fully nonlinear nature of \eqref{pde}.
-The former issue has been investigated in \cite{ChoneLeMeur01, CarlierLachandRobertMaury01, AguileraMorin09, Oberman13, MerigotOudet14}, and \cite{ChoneLeMeur01} shows that the space of convex piecewise linear functions on a fixed shape-regular mesh may not be dense in the space of convex functions.
+The former issue has been investigated in \cite{ChoneLeMeur01, CarlierLachandRobertMaury01, AguileraMorin09, Oberman13, MerigotOudet14}, and \cite{ChoneLeMeur01} shows that convex piecewise linear functions over a sequence of shape-regular meshes obtained by uniform refinement of a fixed mesh may not be dense in the set of convex functions.
 In fact, the Lagrange interpolant of a convex function may not even be convex.
 Several notions of discrete convexity have been proposed in the literature: \cite{CarlierLachandRobertMaury01} deals with convex function interpolation on given meshes; \cite{AguileraMorin09} introduces finite element functions with positive weak Hessian; \cite{Oberman13} imposes positive second order finite differences in all directions within a given stencil.
 In this paper, we deal with nodal functions and say they are convex if they admit a supporting hyperplane at every node.
 We make this explicit below.